1-877-929-7245

 Geiranger

-Day 13 - A fjord cruise and a memorable ride on the Flåm Railway
+Day 13 - A fjord cruise and a ride on the Flåm Railway

-Yet another highlight of our Scandinavian vacation lies ahead today, starting with a fjord cruise aboard a luxury eco boat across the serene Aurlandsfjord and Nærøyfjord, sailing past giant peaks and quaint villages dwarfed by nature.
-Arriving in the charming village of Gudvangen, we return to Flåm by coach for the second installment of today's great adventure.
+Today is yet another highlight of this Scandinavian vacation, starting with a fjord cruise aboard a luxury eco boat, across the serene Aurlandsfjord and Nærøyfjord, sailing past giant peaks and quaint villages, dwarfed by nature.
+Arriving in the charming village of Gudvangen, we return to Flåm by coach for the second instalment of today's great journey.

 Includes